syncthing/docs/users/security.rst

 ~~~~~~~~~~~~~~

 When automatic upgrades are enabled, Syncthing checks for a new version at
 startup and then once every twelve hours.
-This is yby an HTTPS request to the
+This is by an HTTPS request to the
 download site for releases, currently hosted by :user:`calmh`.
 Automatic upgrades default to **on** (unless Syncthing was compiled with
 upgrades disabled).